northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/spack.md

    export SPACK_ROOT=/home/<yourusername>/spack
    . $SPACK_ROOT/share/spack/setup-env.sh

-   For Spack on /work/<PI-Project-Dir>
+   For Spack on /projects/<PI-Project-Dir>
-   export SPACK_ROOT=/work/<PI-Project-Dir>/spack
+   export SPACK_ROOT=/projects/<PI-Project-Dir>/spack
    . $SPACK_ROOT/share/spack/setup-env.sh
    ::::

 1. After you have the Spack commands in your environment, type `spack help` to ensure Spack is loaded in your environment and to see the commands you can use with Spack.
-You can also type `spack list` to see all the software that you can install with Spack, but note this command can take a few moments to populate the list.
 1. To check your spack version: `spack --version` .
 1. To see information about a specific software package, including options and dependencies: `spack info <software name>`.
 Make sure to note the options and/or dependencies that you want to add or not add before installing the software.
 1. To install a software package plus any dependencies or options: